CompuCell3D/CompuCell3DReferenceManual/docs/secretion.rst

     Make sure that fields into which you will be secreting chemicals exist.
 They are usually fields defined in PDE solvers.
-When using secretion plugin you do not need to specify ``SecretionDat``a section for the PDE solvers.
+When using secretion plugin you do not need to specify ``SecretionData`` section for the PDE solvers.

 When implementing e.g. secretion inside cell when the cell is in contact